 Our Vision

-By deploying a modern computing facility and addressing R&D challenges, REPACSS will explore renewable energy sources for large-scale computing.
+By deploying a modern computing facility and addressing R&D challenges, REPACSS will explore variable energy sources for large-scale computing.
 The project will study barriers, tradeoffs, and the ability to predict and schedule scientific workloads based on varied energy production, enabling significant contributions to the research community.

 Learn more about the project on the NSF award page.